The EN Standard 16082:2011- Airport and Aviation Security Services

 Standardization is increasingly being used to support the development of the single market for services.
 The intention behind standardization in private security services is to set clear and common quality criteria for services providers, so that buyers know what to look for when purchasing such services.

-EN Standard 16082:2011 specifies requirements for quality in organization, processes, personnel and management of a civil aviation security services provider and/or its independent branches and establishments under commercial law.
+EN Standard 17483-1 (Private Security Services - Critical Infrastructure Protection - General Requirements) and EN 17483-2 specify requirements for quality in organization, processes, personnel and management of a civil aviation security services provider and/or its independent branches and establishments under commercial law.

 The CEN project was initiated by the private security services sector (CoESS and ASSA-i) as an important investment in and promotion of high-quality airport and aviation security services.